Maetzi87/lovelace-mushroomic-upstream/official_README.md

 ### 🎨 Advanced Options - Unleash the _Power_ of Power-Card (currently YAML-only)

-These options are fully supported but must be set manually in YAML.
+All options are fully supported but some must be set manually in YAML.
 (Wiki in progress)

 - [Icon Styling](/docs/icon_styling.md)